aiste-tamo/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 })
 </code></pre>

-#### serpQuery parameter flavors&#x20;
+#### `serpQuery` parameter flavors&#x20;

 In the example above, we supply serp query parameters as an object.
-Additionally, serpQuery parameters can also be supplied as a function.
+Additionally, the `serpQuery` parameter can also be supplied as a function.
 The function flavor can be used for building complex query parameters and provides access to other pre-defined configuration parameters.
-Section below shows an example of serpQuery supplied as a function which provides the product variationId by accessing the pre-defined variationId() method from the default configuration.
+Section below shows an example of `serpQuery` supplied as a function which provides the product variation id by accessing the pre-defined `variationId` method from the default configuration.

 <pre class="language-javascript" data-title="index.js"><code class="lang-javascript"><strong>import { init } from '@nosto/preact'
 </strong>